rapPayne/angular_in_3_weeks/labs/1.3 One-way binding/README.md

 Let's say that we want our app to greet the user by name.
 In the page header, let's put a place for the user's name.

-1. Add a placeholder to the header:
+1. Add a user's first name placeholder to the header:
 ```html
     <a href="'/login'">Login</a>
     <span> Hello, {{ user.first }}!</span>  <!-- Add this line -->